mahmoudaboueleneen/tomasulo/docs/report.md

 ### Frontend

+We implemented our frontend using React.

+We have two pages, or rather two "big" components that you can consider to represent pages, one for getting the inputs and the other for displaying the outputs.

+We did not need to use any routing, as we only needed the root `\` route in which we initially rendered the inputs page, and then rendered the outputs page in the same route after the inputs are submitted.

+Our client-side data was passed around using React Context, and validated using react-hook-form and zod.
+Instructions are MIPS x64 instructions and are either inputted in a text area or in a uploaded in a .txt file, and in either way they are parsed to an array of instructions.

+Our frontend was fairly straightforward to implement.
+Check our main `README.md` for a demo to see it in action!

 ### Code Structure

-Our codebase is split into two main folders (excluding the docs folder and any other non logic-related folder), those being `client` and `server`.
-These two would be be deployed separately but in our case, we just run in the local host.
+Our codebase is split into two main folders (excluding the docs folder and any other non logic-related folders), those being `client` and `server`.
+These two would be deployed separately but in our case, we just run in the localhost, so we can comfortably keep them both under the same repository and run each of them on their port on the localhost and have them communicate via HTTP normally.

 ```
 TODO: